 4. The Insurance Company is Not Your Friend: Whether it is your own insurance provider or the other driver’s, once you are in an accident, the insurance company is not your friend.
 Every time you talk to a representative from an insurance company, they are recording the conversation in hopes that the next time they speak to you, your story will slightly change or that you will make some statement that will hurt your case.

 Although some worry hiring an attorney is just one more expense they can’t afford, what most people don’t realize is attorneys typically take personal injury cases on what is called a “contingency fee” arrangement.
 That means if the attorney doesn’t collect money for you, you don’t owe the attorney anything.
-Because of this arrangement, it’s not only in your best interest, but my best interest to get you the maximum amount of money possible.
-As a client, you are my number one priority and dealing with the insurance company is something I not only know how to do, but actually enjoy.
+Because of this arrangement, it’s not only in your best interest but in my best interest to get you the maximum amount of money possible.
+As a client, you are my number one priority, and dealing with the insurance company is something I not only know how to do but actually enjoy.

 If you have been injured due to someone else’s negligence allow the experienced attorneys at Fillmore Spencer to remove the stress and burden of handling your claim so you can focus on your recovery.

 Kara H. North began her legal career in 2010, practicing with the largest litigation defense firm in Las Vegas, Nevada primarily in the areas of insurance defense, products liability and transportation.
 Kara joined Fillmore Spencer LLC in 2011.
 She has successfully argued for clients in district court and the Utah Court of Appeals.
 Kara also regularly represents clients in Mental Health Court at the Utah State Hospital.
 Kara enjoys spending time with her family, watching basketball, running half-marathons and volunteering in her community.